Olaf Build Guide by Shadow BladeZ

 - Greater Glyph of Scaling Magic Resist - MPlv > Flat as most AP carries tend to scale well into late-game and your less likely to face one at top anyway.

 - Greater Quintessence of Attack Damage Provides some AD as just Arp is useless.

-Greater Mark of Attack Speed - Also viable, although I wouldn't go full 9 with these, a mix of Aspd and Arp/AD on this would be good.
+Greater Mark of Attack Speed - Also viable (for the jungle), although I wouldn't go full 9 with these, a mix of Aspd and Arp/AD on this would be good.

-Greater Mark of Attack Damage - Again, same as Aspd, I wouldn't recommend going full 9 with these, rather a mix (Something like 6-3, or 3-6 if using AD Quints) on these.
+Greater Mark of Desolation - Again, same as Aspd, I wouldn't recommend going full 9 with these, rather a mix (Something like 6-3, or 3-6 if using AD Quints) on these with AD

 Greater Quintessence of Movement Speed - I myself wouldn't go with these, but if you find that you are unable to chase someone, even with your slow's, or get away, feel free to take these.